pipebots/sprintBotBLEControl/Documentation.md

 # Nomenclature
-The robot developed in Sprint 2 of the Pipebots project may be refered to as _SprintBot_ or colloquelly  _BallBot_
+The robot developed in Sprint 2 of the Pipebots project may be refered to as _SprintBot_ or colloquially _BigBallBot_
 >Note: Some members call it _Sprintbot-2_ which maybe confusing as this was the first robot developed in a sprint, but was undertaken in the second sprint event of the project.

 ## Create files and folders